Ben Nevis Ski Weekend

-The course will meet in Fort William, and you may wish to arrange accommodation here on the Friday evening.
-The Saturday night will be spent in the CIC Hut on Ben Nevis.
+The trip will start from Nevis Range, Fort William.
+You may wish to arrange accommodation in Fort William on the evening before.
+One night will be spent in the CIC Hut high on Ben Nevis.

 Timings and Meeting Point

-Nevis Range - 0830 in Pine Martin cafe at the bottom of the gondola.
+Nevis Range - 0830 in Pine Martin cafe at the bottom of the gondola on 5th April.
 From here we will make our way onto Ben Nevis and walk in to the CIC hut, stashing our food and overnight gear to allow light ski sacs for the rest of the day.
 The trip will finish at approximately 1600 on 6th April.
 Note: The 5/6th April are actually a Thursday/Friday rather than a usual weekend.

 To download the kit list for this course click here.

-- 2 days guiding headed up by IFMGA Mountain Guide James Thacker, working alongside Andy Nelson (IFMGA Mountain Guide and ISIA) and Gillian Parker (ISIA and MIC) on hand for ski tuition
+- 2 days guiding headed up by IFMGA Mountain Guide James Thacker, working alongside another experienced IFMGA Mountain Guide (to be confirmed) and Gillian Parker (ISIA and MIC) on hand for ski tuition.

 - Avalanche safety equipment, transciever, shovel and probe (if required)